Weary of turmoil and division, most teens still voice faith in future, Post-Ipsos poll finds

 School did not fare as well with the teens surveyed; about half said the pandemic had a negative impact on their academics.
 The technology was glitchy at times, remote learning invited slacking for some teens, while others thought teachers weren’t up to the task.

 “It felt like we didn’t get enough material.
-It seemed to change how much they taught us,” said Abigail A., a high school student in North Dakota whose parents requested partial anonymity on her behalf because they were concerned about her responses lingering on the Internet.
+It seemed to change how much they taught us,” said Abigail A., a high school student in North Dakota whose parents allowed her to speak on the condition of partial anonymity because they were concerned about her responses lingering on the Internet.

 DeJesus said she struggled but still managed to maintain her grades.
 Pandemic or not, DeJesus believes that if she keeps pushing, she will graduate from college and succeed in life.
 Her dream: to be a lawyer.

-“I feel like in the past a lot of people didn’t go to college, they stayed in their towns and said, ‘This is what I’m going to do for the rest of my life,’ ” said DeJesus, the Puerto Rican daughter of a mechanic who didn’t attend college and a stay-at-home mother who did.
+“I feel like in the past a lot of people didn’t go to college, they stayed in their towns and said, ‘This is what I’m going to do for the rest of my life,’” said DeJesus, the Puerto Rican daughter of a mechanic who didn’t attend college and a stay-at-home mother who did.
 “A lot of people [my parents’ age] are struggling right now.”

 More than half of Hispanic teens like DeJesus, as well as similar majorities of Asian and Black teens, say it is “very important” to graduate from college, compared with about 4 in 10 White teens.
 The disparity is greater among lower-income households.